V0NASHL/rps-game/README.md

-This is an assignment from the OdinProject to create a Rock Paper Scissors game with Javascript and building a ui with htlm and css to play in a browser.
+This is an assignment from the OdinProject to create a Rock Paper Scissors game with Javascript and build a ui with htlm and css to play in a browser.

 Icons by: